restorecommerce/logger/README.md

   }
 ```

-The wrapper has methods that correspond to the following levels:
+The logger has methods that correspond to the following levels:

 - silly
 - verbose